worldcontrast/promises/README.md

 # World Contrast 🌍

-**Comparing political campaigns — because the world is clearer when you see the difference.**
+**Comparing promises campaigns — because the world is clearer when you see the difference.**

 > "The truth emerges from contrast — not from repetition."